ashtontheanalyst/rebuilt-CROW/README.md

 two bottom row displays (one being telemetry data and the other a mini-map), you can flip map styles by clicking the mini-map, there's a script button that demos two planes JSON files being sent and processed, and more.
-- TASK: Get Script 2 Running with 4 planes matched to the clients callsigns
 - TASK: Get the graphs on the screen
-- TASK: Rework the UI a bit so that all components fit nicely
+- TASK: Have a toggle button (on/off) that shows a light colored line on the screen showing the premade flight plan
+- TASK: Instead of having to click on a plane and show the telem data, make four small boxes with snapshot telem data and center them in the bottom of the screen like an icon bar on a MAC

 ## Running the App Locally:
 - Activate virtual env. in correct directory/terminal